Barcode Long Island

 DNA BARCODING TRAINING WORKSHOPS

 The Cold Spring Harbor Laboratory DNA Learning Center (DNALC) is offering a five-day, in-person workshop on DNA barcoding for the community-science driven Citizen DNA Barcode Network (CDBN) program.
 This free workshop is intended for science and nature enthusiasts who are interested in becoming collaborators of CDBN, and CDBN staff at collaborating institutions.
-High school teachers* on Long Island with an interest in implementing authentic research experiences with students through Barcode Long Island (BLI) are also welcome to apply.
+High school teachers on Long Island interested in implementing authentic research experiences with students through Barcode Long Island (BLI) are also welcome to apply.
 Trained mentors interested in a program refresher are also encouraged to attend.

-July 29–August 2, 2023, 9:30 a.m.–3:30 p.m.
-EDT
+9:30 a.m.–3:30 p.m.

 at Dolan DNA Learning Center, Cold Spring Harbor, NY